HollisHolmes/MIT_60001/README.md

 # MIT_60001
 Introduction to Computer Science and Programming in Python

-PROBLEM SETS TO BE UP BY END OF EASTER WEEKEND
+ALL PROBLEM SETS TO BE UP BY APRIL 6th!

+Thanks for checking out my site! :)